Written by Peter Post

 Be aware, though, that once you do, your manager may act—and you may then have to deal with a resentful, angry employee who thinks her actions are none of your business.

-In terms of how her language affects you, you might approach her, explain that coarse language makes you uncomfortable, and ask if she’d please try not to use such language around you.
+In terms of how her language affects you, you might approach her and ask if she’d please not use such language around you.
 If this fails, simply avoid her.
 If her work station is nearby, ask if you could be moved.